 The balancing capacity market is directly linked to the energy market, i.e., the BSPs' expectation of the market-clearing in the energy market will be reflected in their bidding behaviour for balancing capacity.
 The alternative costs for the provision of reserves instead of energy are lowest for the market participants that are almost indifferent to delivering energy, i.e., their marginal costs are near the spot price.
 For reserves to be offered, some market participants can lower their energy output, and others can start energy production at a moderate economic loss.
 The former has a variable cost, and the latter has a fixed cost.

-This dependency between the two markets makes it difficult to apply the market coupling principles presented in section Error!
-Reference source not found..
+This dependency between the two markets makes it difficult to apply the market coupling principles presented in section 4.2.3.
 For this to be true, there must be no externalities, no transaction costs and perfect information.
 Additionally, the economic surplus optimisation problem must be convex.
 This includes the absence of discrete variables.
 Discrete variables mean combinatorial problems that are hard to solve.
 Balancing capacity bids that reflect fundamental costs cannot be organised as a monotonously increasing "merit order list".

 Non-convexities include start-up and shut-down costs along with minimum output requirements (which state that if a plant is running, it must produce at least a certain amount).
 Due to this combinatorial problem, there does not exist a "market-clearing price" in spinning reserve markets that clear a balancing capacity market efficiently, nor a "marginal price".
 The market price conveys little or no information on which reserve offers were accepted.